tensorpack/tensorpack/examples/ResNet/README.md

 This script only converts and runs ImageNet-ResNet{50,101,152} Caffe models [released by MSRA](https://github.com/KaimingHe/deep-residual-networks).
 Note that the architecture is different from the `imagenet-resnet.py` script and the models are not compatible.
-ResNets have evolved, generally you should not cite these numbers as baselines in your paper.
+ResNets have evolved, generally you'd better not cite these old numbers as baselines in your paper.

 Usage:
 ```bash